ocean-tracking-network/node-manager-training/_episodes/11_movers_notebooks.md

 ### Load to Events table

-If no verification checks fail, you can continue to the `loading` cell.
+If nothing fails verification, you can move to the loading cell.

 The Nodebook will indicate the success of the processing with a message such as this: